oucs-teaching/cosc349-labs/lab02.md

 - You can now see your newly created VM on the left-most list of VMs.
 Note that it is "Powered Off".
 - You need to change the configuration of the VM before you can do anything useful with it, since at the moment it has no configured way to boot an operating system.
-- For newer versions of VirtualBox, click on the icon that looks like three checkboxes just to the right of the text "ReactOS test" on the left-most VM list.
+- Click on the VM in the left-hand-side list.
-- For older versions of VirtualBox, you can right-click the "ReactOS test" VM and choose "Settings..."
+- Click on the "Settings" button in the toolbar.
 - In the settings window that appears, click the "Storage" tab to show the following window.

 ![](https://i.imgur.com/a9URTsO.png)